menu

 Demographics

-The per capita income in Brundidge in 2022 was $19,329, which is low income relative to Alabama and the nation.
-This equates to an annual income of $77,316 for a family of four.
+The per capita income in Brundidge in 2022 was $19,207, which is low income relative to Alabama and the nation.
+This equates to an annual income of $76,828 for a family of four.
+However, Brundidge contains both very wealthy and poor people as well.
+Brundidge also has one of the higher rates of people living in poverty in the nation, with 40.70% of its population below the federal poverty line.

-Brundidge is an extremely ethnically-diverse city.
+Brundidge is a very ethnically-diverse city.
 The people who call Brundidge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brundidge residents report their race to be Black or African-American, followed by White.
-Brundidge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.86% of the city’s residents.
-Important ancestries of people in Brundidge include English, European, Italian, Irish, and African.
+Important ancestries of people in Brundidge include German, Irish, European, English, and Italian.

 The most common language spoken in Brundidge is English.
 Other important languages spoken here include Spanish and Polish.